manticoresoftware/manticoresearch-go/docs/UtilsAPI.md

 func main() {
 	body := "SHOW TABLES" // string | A query parameter string. rawResponse := true // bool | Optional parameter, defines a format of response.
-Can be set to `False` for Select only queries and set to `True` or omitted for any type of queries:  (optional) (default to true)
+Can be set to `False` for Select only queries and set to `True` for any type of queries.
+Default value is 'True'.  (optional) (default to true)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)